R300-AI/MTK-NeuronPilot-API-docker/README.md

 > [Requirements]
 > * A Participant in Azure Subscription

-* Login Azure CLI with subscription
+* Login Azure CLI and choice your subscription.
 ```
 az config set core.enable_broker_on_windows=false
 az login